TPOK Jazz

 OK Jazz, later renamed TPOK Jazz (short for Tout Puissant Orchestre Kinois de Jazz), was a Congolese rumba band from the Democratic Republic of the Congo established in 1956 and fronted by Franco.
-The group disbanded in 1993, but reformed in 1996.
+As noted by Congolese musicologist Clément Ossinondé, the band dissolved by August 2004.

 Location

 The OK Jazz band was formed in 1956 in Léopoldville (now Kinshasa), in what was at the time the Belgian Congo (now the Democratic Republic of the Congo).
 At one time in the late 1970s and early 1980s the band grew to more than fifty members.
 During that period, it often split into two groups; one group stayed in Kinshasa, playing in nightclubs there, while the other group toured in Africa, Europe and North America.

 History

 1950–1959

 The musicians who started OK Jazz included Vicky Longomba, Jean Serge Essous, François Luambo Makiadi, De La Lune, Augustin Moniania Roitelet, La Monta LiBerlin, Saturnin Pandi, Nicolas Bosuma Bakili Dessoin and vocalist Philippe Lando Rossignol.
 They used to play at Loningisa Studios in Kinshasa as individual artists, before they got together to form a band in June 1956.
 The name OK Jazz originated from the bar where they played, which was called the OK Bar, owned by Gaston Cassien (who later changed his name to Oscar Kashama, after Authenticité).
 The new band played regularly at a specific studio in the city during the week, and on some weekends they played at weddings.
 In 1957, the lead vocalist, Philippe Lando Rossignol, quit OK Jazz and was replaced by Edo Nganga, from Congo-Brazzaville.
 Later in the same year, Isaac Musekiwa, a saxophonist from Zimbabwe, joined the band.
 Up to that time the band's leadership was shared between Vicky Longomba, Essous and Franco.